British Museum Tickets

 • Cloakroom: The cloakroom is right after you enter through the main entrance, on your left.
 You can stash your items (up to 8 kg) 1 hour before closing time, and pick them up 30 minutes before closing time for a fee.

-• Lost property: If you lose something while you're exploring the museum, just shoot an email to lostproperty@britishmuseum.org and they'll try to help you track it down.
+• Lost property: If you lose something on site, just shoot an email to lostproperty@britishmuseum.org and they'll try to help you track it down.

 • Toilets: Toilets are available on Level 0 near the East Stairs, the Collections Shop, the Book Shop, and the Pizzeria.